What are the Queensland Training Awards?

 If I win at the state finals, will I go to the Australian Training Awards?

-The Australian Training Awards will be held in Brisbane in November 2019.
+The Australian Training Awards is held in an Australian capital city in November each year.

 The Australian Training Awards are the peak, national awards for vocational education and training (VET), recognising innovation and excellence in the training sector.
-There are 18 award categories and the process for entering varies for each award category.
+There are some direct entry categories and some that progress via state and territory award programs.

 Queensland winners of aligned categories will progress to contest the Australian Training Awards.
 All individual national finalists participate in national judging and will attend the ceremony.
 With organisation categories, finalists are first shortlisted to a top 3 and only these selected finalists will attend the national ceremony.
 Pre-selection of the Queensland employer category finalists will also take place ahead of nationals, with only 2, not 3, employer categories offered at the national level.
 Learn more about the judging process.

 In addition, there are direct-entry award categories at the Australian Training Awards.
 Visit the Australian Training Awards website for further information.